Skip to content

 Fiche labels are available in 127 x 11mm size (JLF) on sheets of computer stationery.
 These are ideal to place over old or incorrect existing headings.

-Camera Films
+Camera films

 Camera film or silver halide film, is the original film that is loaded into your camera when you are microfilming your documents and is therefore the basis of every microfilm system.